 Over the years, Erskine has developed a reputation not only for excellent design, audio engineering, and communication systems skills, but also for his ability to rescue the show under the most adverse conditions and under great pressure.

-This year he works on the Olympics and Paralympics in Rio doing the Ceremonies intercom.
-This will be his 15th and 16th Olympics.
+In 2016, he worked on the Olympics and Paralympics in Rio doing the Ceremonies intercom.
+This was be his 15th and 16th Olympics.

 2017: Back to the freelance world